pactus-project/pactus/.github/ISSUE_TEMPLATE/bug_report.md

 > Provide a clear and concise description of the issue, including what you expected to happen.

 ### Reproduction
+## How To Reproduce

-> Detail the steps taken to reproduce this error, what was expected, and whether this issue can be reproduced consistently or if it is intermittent.
+> Detail the steps taken to reproduce this error, and whether this issue can be reproduced consistently or if it is intermittent.

+## What Happened
+> What actually happened including any error log or so

+## Expected Behavior
->
+> What were you expecting

+## Extra
-> Please include any log information if you have.
+> any extra information you think is relevant to issue
 ### Environment

 > Please provide the following: